Information

 Preprint

-Forum of Mathematics, Pi, to appear.
+Forum of Mathematics, Pi, 2023.

-Annals of Mathematics, to appear.
+Annals of Mathematics, 2023.
 [One hour talk] [Quanta article]

 A random cover of a compact hyperbolic surface has relative spectral gap 3/16 - ϵ.
 Michael Magee, Frédéric Naud, and Doron Puder